NECROTIC RING SPOT FUNGUS

 Rebuilding the Microbial Populations Takes Time (1-2 Years)

 It is essential to rebuild the beneficial microbial populations in the soil.
-The fungus will continue to be an issue until microbial activity is restored.
+The fungus will continue to be an issue until beneficial microbial activity is restored.
 Please note that rebuilding the soil takes time; a severe case of necrotic ring spot may take 1-2 years to fully recover.

-How Exactly Do We Rebuild the Soil?
+How Do We Rebuild the Soil?

 Lots of Core Aeration